North Carolina–NC State rivalry: Other

-Scores of games (1998–Present)
+Scores of games (1913–Present)

 Winning team is shown in bold.
-Ranking of the team at the time of the game by the AP poll is shown in parenthesis next to the team name (failure to list AP ranking does not necessarily mean the team was not ranked at the time of the game).
+Ranking of the team at the time of the game by the AP poll is shown in parentheses next to the team name (failure to list AP ranking does not necessarily mean the team was not ranked at the time of the game).

-Football all-time series records
+Women's basketball all-time series records

 Listed by number of games won.

-Current streak: 2 – NC State won in 2021 and 2022.